 We live in a rapidly changing society.
 Many would say we are progressing in the right direction for the most part.
 However, drug addiction is just one area where progression seems painfully slow.
 In the past five years alone, the attention to fighting opioid addiction across the country has become an essential topic of discussion.
 Politicians have made it a focal point in their campaigns and policy changes.
 Community activists have also weighed in, shedding light on how easy it is for citizens to obtain the drugs.
 All of this is for the betterment of the communities we live in.
 Opioid addiction is not something that should be taken lightly.
 This is especially true for those experiencing it or those trying to help a loved one beat the disease.
-For more information about our substance abuse treatment programs at Silicon Beach Treatment Center, contact 866.520.4881 today.
+For more information about our addiction treatment programs in Los Angeles at Silicon Beach Treatment Center, call 866.520.4881 today.

 Opioids are medications that doctors use to treat pain.
 This pain can either be constant (backaches, headaches, muscle spasms, etc.) or temporary and acute.
 These types of medications (also known as narcotics) can be purchased on the street or prescribed by medical doctors.

 When someone uses opioid medications, the drug goes to the opioid receptors in the brain.
 This triggers the release of endorphins, which block some of the pain signals in the body and disrupt their messages to the brain.
 Not only do endorphins block pain, but they also release the brain’s feel-good chemicals.
 The feeling of being at ease after going through physical pain feels good.
 However, when the feeling wears off, some people want that intense sense of well-being back as soon as possible.
 This is where the adverse effects of overusing opioid medications come into play.